US Health Care Lost $750 Billion in 2009

 Sep 11th, 2012

-According to The Institute of Medicine, who recently published the report, the money lost on services that failed to improve Americans’ health conditions would have been enough to provide coverage for more than 150 million workers.
-In addition, more than 75,000 lives could have been saved if higher-quality care was delivered.
+According to The Institute of Medicine, which recently published the report, the money lost on services that failed to improve Americans’ health conditions would have been enough to provide coverage for more than 150 million workers.
+In addition, more than 75,000 lives could have been saved if higher-quality care had been delivered.

 “I was surprised at how much waste there seems to be,” said study author Dr. Mark Smith, president of California HealthCare Foundation.
 “We’re spending money in ways that don’t seem to improve people’s health.”